Introducing ECG-AI™ LEF: FDA-Cleared AI Algorithm to Detect Low Left Ventricular Ejection Fraction

 Anumana received two Category III CPT® codes from the American Medical Association effective as of January 1 2023.

+CPT® Category III codes are designed to facilitate the use, adoption, and potential reimbursement of emerging technologies.
 The approval of these codes is a major milestone for AI in cardiology, recognizing Anumana’s ECG-AI as innovative solutions necessitating the creation of a new procedure category.

 Code